The Amazon Fire TV Stick is a great low-cost way to stream media to a TV.

 The setup is quick and easy by plugging in the cables.

-It will only work on the second and third-gen 4K Fire TV Stick so be sure which version you have.
+It will work on the second and third-gen 4K Fire TV Stick so be sure which version you have.